Codium-ai/pr-agent/docs/REVIEW.md

 ### Auto-approval
-PR-Agent can approve a PR when a specific comment is invoked, given that this ability was enabled in the configuration file.
+PR-Agent can approve a PR when a specific comment is invoked.

 To ensure safety, the auto-approval feature is disabled by default.
 To enable auto-approval, you need to actively set in a pre-defined configuration file the following:
 ```